ieatmotherboards/312-project/README.md

 # CSE 312 Group Project
 ## Usage
 First, make sure you have docker open
 Next, run
-`docker run -d -p 27017:27017 mongo:latest`
-to start the database.
-Lastly, run
 `docker-compose up`
-and head to
-`http://127.0.0.1:5000/`
-to check out the site.
+to start the Docker container (also opening the database) and head to `http://127.0.0.1:5000/` to check out the site.